 The authorizing legislation allows Minneapolis to use some of its tax proceeds — those not necessary to run the Convention Center or stadium bonds — to help fund a $100 to $122 million upgrade to Target Center.
 The balance is expected to be paid for by the building’s principal occupants, the Minnesota Timberwolves and Lynx, as well as AEG, the management company contracted to run the city-owned facility.

 Where can I find the legal fine print?

 The complete, 88-page bill, known as HF 2958 in the 2012 Legislative Session, is available here.

 Who voted for and against this deal in the Legislature?

-The roll call for the 38-28 vote on final passage of the in the Minnesota Senate is here.
+The roll call for the 38-30 vote on the final version of the in the Minnesota Senate is here.
 The yes votes included 22 DFLers and 16 Republicans.
 No votes included 8 DFLers and 20 Republicans.